TexasDIS/metadata/tdis_metadata_field_documentation.md

 **Controlled Terms URL**: http://www.geonames.org

 **Field Name**: Spatial Extent (Decimal Degrees)
-**Description**: Coordinates for the bounding box describing the extent of the resource in decimal degrees.
+**Description**: Coordinates for the bounding box describing the spatial extent covered by the digital object, in decimal degrees.
 **Use**: Recommended
 **Use Condition**: None
 **Accepts Multiple Values**: Yes